VasilGVasilev/InterviewPrep/softuni-js-questions/myNotesRevauxy/class-components.md

 ## Class JS

+### Object vs Class
+/Objects have properties (key:value pairs), classes have fields and methods/

+-   fields and methods
+    notice that the field can store values, it is like a variable but since it is in a class, it does not requirer let or const, it is a property.

-How do we create a class component? - Depends on what we need.
+### How do we create a class component? - Depends on what we need.

 We can create a class like this: